Mount Edziza volcanic complex: Location

 The MEVC is surrounded on the east by the Skeena Mountains and the Klastline Plateau whereas to the west it is flanked by the Coast Mountains.
 It lies on the eastern edge of the Tahltan Highland, a southeast-trending upland area extending along the western side of the Stikine Plateau between the Boundary Ranges in the west and the head of the Iskut River in the east.
 The width of the Tahltan Highland varies from about 8 km in the north to about 48 km in the south where the Stikine River crosses the highland.

 The MEVC is in the Southern Boreal Plateau Ecosection which consists of several upland summits as well as wide river valleys and deeply incised plateaus.
-It is one of seven ecosections comprising the Boreal Mountains and Plateaus Ecoregion, a large ecological region of northwestern British Columbia encompassing high plateaus and rugged mountains with intervening lowlands.
+It is one of seven ecosections composing the Boreal Mountains and Plateaus Ecoregion, a large ecological region of northwestern British Columbia encompassing high plateaus and rugged mountains with intervening lowlands.
 Boreal forests of black and white spruce occur in the lowlands and valley bottoms of this ecoregion whereas birch, spruce and willow form forests on the mid-slopes.
 Extensive alpine altai fescue covers the upper slopes but barren rock is abundant at higher elevations.